 Open topic with navigation

-For backward compatibility, the new monitoring framework is disabled by default and can be enabled by setting the NuoDB Manager
+The monitoring framework is disabled by default and can be enabled by setting the NuoDB Manager

-to true.
-By default, the
+Note: By default, the

 monitor command reports only database process statistics.